 The exception is candelabra primroses which are much taller, flower a bit later, and have the most enchanting colours – I would definitely grow them if I could offer the permanently boggy ditch conditions that they love.
 By the way, if you want to keep the colours separate, you’ll have to plant them in different parts of the garden – far too much interbreeding going on!

-Primrose Day isn’t until 19 April (commemorating the death of primrose-freak Benjamin Disraeli – I’m full of facts this week, right?), but Mother’s Day is almost upon us.
-Play for safe and follow my example – ignore Laura, get down to that supermarket and stock up on those gob-smackingly bright polyanthus and give mum’s tubs a right old blast of ‘SPRINGTIME’.
+Primrose Day isn’t until 19 April (commemorating the death of primrose-freak Benjamin Disraeli – I’m full of facts this week, right?), but Easter is almost upon us.
+Play for safe and follow my example – ignore Laura, get down to that supermarket and stock up on those gob-smackingly bright polyanthus and give your tubs a right old blast of ‘SPRINGTIME’.
 Honestly, I swear it’s my sisters who put the prim in primula!